undergrad-partner-school

 The most recent data indicate that the acceptance rate for University of Wisconsin-Eau Claire is 85%.

-The most recent reported freshman retention rate for University of Wisconsin-Eau Claire is 80.6%.
+According to the latest information, the freshman retention rate for University of Wisconsin-Eau Claire is 82%.

 Contact Information